hmcts/rpts-api/README.md

 JUnit 5 is now enabled by default in the project.
 Please refrain from using JUnit4 and use the next generation

+Further information about environments, use cases, routes and so on can be found on HMCTS's confluence page

 ## Building and deploying the application

 ### Building the application